Antimo Iunco

-Antimo Iunco (born 6 June 1984) is an Italian footballer who plays as a forward.
+Antimo Iunco (born 6 June 1984) is an Italian former footballer who plays as a forward.

 Club career

 Early career

 Iunco started his career at hometown club Brindisi.
 He followed the team to play at Serie C2 after winning the Serie D Group H champion in 2002.
 In January 2004, he joined Verona of Serie B in a co-ownership deal.
 He was made permanent in June 2004.

 Chievo

 After Verona relegated to Serie C1, he moved to cross town rival Chievo (in a co-ownership deal), which also relegated but from Serie A, where he won Serie A promotion in 2008.
 He made 19 league starts in 27 league appearances for the Serie B champion.

 In June 2008, Chievo bought him outright.
 After the club signed Mauro Esposito on loan who had much more experience at Serie A, Iunco was out-favoured and in January 2009 loaned to Serie B struggler Salernitana after the club signed Stephen Makinwa.